Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Experiments

 \subsubsection{Rewards Ablation}

-Figure~\ref{fig:pou_ablation} presents the ablation study of PoU under different reward configurations, where each reward component is selectively removed or adjusted.
+Figure~\ref{fig:pou_ablation} presents the ablation study of PoU under different reward configurations.
 We observe that increasing the perturbation budget to $B{=}2$ leads to a more stable training trajectory and a higher final performance.
-This confirms the effectiveness of the perturbation-based reward $Reward_{pt}$: by actively perturbing the cited evidence, the model learns to rely on genuinely supportive information rather than superficially acknowledging tool responses.
-Such perturbation helps prevent the agent from ``pretending'' to use tool feedback, thereby maintaining a healthy and optimizable training regime instead of exploiting spurious reward shortcuts.
-However, since the rollout cost of GRPO scales approximately multiplicatively with the perturbation budget, we adopt $B{=}1$ as a balanced trade-off between computational efficiency and stability.

-Furthermore, removing the answer--citation alignment term $Reward_{ac}$ results in unstable training and a sudden collapse in later stages.
-This indicates that linking the final answer with intermediate evidence provides an essential smoothing and grounding signal for the policy.
-Without this alignment, the model easily drifts away from verifiable reasoning behaviors, demonstrating the critical role of answer--evidence coupling in maintaining robust optimization.
+This confirms the effectiveness of the perturbation-based reward $R_{pt}$: by actively perturbing the cited evidence, the model learns to rely on genuinely supportive information rather than superficially acknowledging tool responses.
+In addition, after removing \emph{adaptive reward mixing} (i.e., using a static average of $R_{ans}$ and $R_{anc}$), compared to PoU, the learning curve shows a slower ascent in the early stage and a lower performance ceiling at convergence.
+This behavior reflects the stage-dependent role of reward signals.
+In the early phase, the model relies more heavily on $R_{\text{ans}}$ to accelerate learning by guiding coarse-grained process optimization.
+As training progresses and evidence--reasoning consistency is largely established, the model increasingly benefits from stronger answer-level supervision.
+This observation is well aligned with the original motivation of \emph{adaptive reward mixing}.
+Furthermore, removing the answer–citation alignment term $R_{\text{ans}}$ leads to highly unstable training dynamics and frequent collapse in later stages.
+This suggests that explicitly linking the final answer with intermediate evidence provides an essential smoothing and grounding signal for policy optimization.